-- 1. Students who drop a course by the published census date for that course's part of the term do not incur a grade of "W".
+- Students who drop a course by the published census date for that course's part of the term do not incur a grade of "W".
 These dates are published on the Academic Calendar. - 2.
-The last day to withdraw from a course with a grade of "W" is published on the Academic Calendar found in GusConnect.
+The last day to withdraw from a course with a grade of "W" is published on the Academic Calendar.
 A course withdrawal during these timeframes does not impact the GPA. - 3.
-Student can have a maximum of three individual course withdraws for each degree-level
+Student can have a maximum of three withdraws for the same course for each degree-level

 (Undergraduate, Graduate) while enrolled at Goldfarb.
 After the first withdraw, a student is put on Academic Probation to provide additional support and resources.
-If a student exhausts their maximum number of course withdraws, the student will receive the grade earned in any subsequent course(s).
+If a student exhausts their maximum number of course withdraws for the same course, the student will receive the grade earned in any subsequent course attempts.